lhmygis/dP2L-models-for-CAMELS-learning/README.md

 5. A simple example for training 11 basins
-Once you have set up the model dependencies, downloaded the CAMELS dataset, and prepared a standardized attribute CSV file for the CAMELS basins, you can follow the instructions below to run the code.
+   Note*：Once you have set up the model dependencies, downloaded the CAMELS dataset, and prepared a standardized attribute CSV file for the CAMELS basins, you can follow the instructions below to run     the code.
+   (1)